-Each semester, students are assessed a \$80 student resource fee, a portion of which is set aside for the Student Government Fund.
+Each semester, students are assessed a \$100 student resource fee, a portion of which is set aside for the Student Government Fund.
 This fund allocates money to official student groups/organizations and enables the Student Government to offer special programs and projects on campus.
-Another portion of the fee goes to the Student Programming Fund, which is administered by the Director of Student Affairs.
+Another portion of the fee goes to the Student Programming Fund, which is administered by the Director of Student Life.
 This fund is used for campus-wide educational and social programs throughout the year.
+Additionally, the fund supports academic programming, the College's nurse, Behance membership, and other student resources.